Qualytics/qualytics-helm-public/README.md

 #### Docker Registry Secrets

-Execute the command below using the credentials supplied by your account manager as a replacement for "<token>".
+Execute the command below using the credentials supplied by your account manager as a replacement for "&lt;token&gt;".
 The secret created will provide access to Qualytics private registry and the required images that are available there.

 ```bash
 kubectl create namespace qualytics